sachit27/greenR/README.md

 library(greenR)

 ## Usage

 (Here you can provide examples of how to use your package, similar to the "Create your own in R" section in the rcityviews README)

-Shiny Application
+## Shiny Application

 You can make your own greenness analysis without having to code using an R Shiny implementation of the package.
-A live version of the application can be found [here](link to your shiny app), but it is also easily accessible from within R by calling the function greenR_shiny().
+A live version of the application can be found [here](link to your shiny app), but it is also easily accessible from within R by calling the function `greenR_shiny()`.

+## Acknowledgements

+The data used by the package is available under the Open Database License.